owenBeresford/es6-test-demo/README.md

-UPDATE 2021: I have stopped using Mocha,. as it poorly integates with Modules or recent JS.
+UPDATE 2021: I have stopped using Mocha, as it poorly integates with modules or recent JS.

 # VERY BORING